ALavault/alavault.github.io/_posts/2020-06-13-music_tuto_5_harmony_ii.md

 In Western music, the most common scheme for naming intervals gives two properties of the interval: the quality (perfect, major, minor, augmented, diminished) and the number (unison, second, third, etc.).

 Let us build a table, counting the number of half-tone from a root note.
-Not all itnervals are given, only the most commonly used.
+Not all intervals are given, only the most commonly used.

 > Number of semitones | Number | Quality
 > 0                   | Unison | Perfect